NOAA-GFDL/MDTF-diagnostics/doc/sphinx/fmwk_cli.rst

 Framework configuration and parsing
 ===================================

 This section describes the :doc:`src.cli`, responsible for parsing input configuration.
-Familiarity with the python :py:mod:`argparse` module is recommended.

 CLI functionality
 -----------------